klikknpro/router-cc-exam/README.md

 - filter public routes
 - display a "T-Factor" based on how difficult were the weather conditions on your ride
 - display wind direction
-- dockerize front-end, back-end, database, and run on Digital Ocean

 ## Setup requirements